torvalds/linux/Documentation/networking/can.rst

     <received_can_id> & mask == can_id & mask

-which is analogous to known CAN controllers hardware filter semantics.
+which is analogous to kyeswn CAN controllers hardware filter semantics.
 The filter can be inverted in this semantic, when the CAN_INV_FILTER bit is set in can_id element of the can_filter structure.
 In contrast to CAN controller hardware filters the user may set 0 .. n